loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 > With the release of *LoopFollow* 4.0, you can [share remote control configuration](#export-remote-settings-with-qr-code) using a QR code.

-> With the release of *LoopFollow* 4.3, [multiple QR codes are provided which are separated by function](../setup/lf-setup.md#importexport-settings){: target="_blank" } so you can share Nightscout URL and Alarm Settings without sharing Remote Control Configurations.
+> With the release of *LoopFollow* 4.3, [multiple QR codes are provided which are separated by function](../setup/lf-setup.md#importexport-settings){: target="_blank" } so you can share Nightscout URL, Dexcom Share and Alarm Settings without sharing Remote Control Configurations.

 * Keep checking back on this page, the remote capability is under development and there may be new features for you to read about.